 - In the above case, testing did happen, and hence did the quality improve?

-- If I as a tester report 50 bugs, and the developer in a context of fixing bugs introduces 100 more bugs, has the quality improved?
+- If I was a tester reporting 50 Bugs, and the developer in the context of fixing bugs introduced 100 more bugs, has the quality improved?

-- Why do all other testers don’t understand the fundamental that it is a developer who can improve the quality?
+- Why don’t all other testers understand the fundamentals that it is a developer who can improve the quality?

 - Oh my God!
 I have been misguided all this while.
 So what’s testing then?